kylrth/kylrth.github.io/content/post/minecraft/index.md

 - `world/DIM-1 -> world_nether/DIM-1`
 - `/world/DIM1 -> world_the_end/DIM1`

 At this point go ahead and start it with `docker-compose up`.
-When it first starts, it looks for a build of SpigotMC for the Minecraft version you specified in the docker-compose config.
-If it's not there, it will build it.
-When it finishes building, your server is ready to go!
+When it first starts, it downloads the Minecraft implementation we specified with the `TYPE` environment variable (in my case [Paper](https://papermc.io/)).

 If you want the server to run as a Systemd service, follow the instructions for enabling a docker-compose Systemd service [here](https://kylrth.com/post/matrix-setup/#enabling-the-services-with-systemd).